josecampana/Deconstruction_is_your_friend/loops.md

 We take profit that a function could return another function to inject the number we want to sum.
 We will check this more in depth in [Tweaks and Tricks](./tweaks_and_tricks.md).

-If you are not use to ES6, maybe this syntax will helps you:
+If you are not use to ES6 syntax, maybe this syntax will helps you to understand it a bit better:

 ```javascript
 const a = [ 0, 1, 2, 3, 4, 5 ];